jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

   ???

   ### Will of Asuryan (Warp Charge: 5)
-  (remove In Disarray / Panicking from unit)
+  (CHOOSE remove In Disarray / Panicking from unit OR +1 to another's psychic test)

   ### Mind War (Warp Charge: 7)
   If manifested, choose an enemy CHARACTER model within 18" of the caster.
 Each player then rolls a D6